m-istighfar/w11/readme.md

 ## Overview

-This is a simple e-learning platform built with Node.js and Express, focusing on providing different functionalities for users with different roles, such as Admin, Author, and Student.
+This is a simple e-learning platform API built with Node.js and Express, focusing on providing different functionalities for users with different roles, such as Admin, Author, and Student.
 The application offers features like user authentication and authorization, course management, learning path management, and a feature-rich dashboard for admins, authors, and students.

 ## Table of Contents